akashrl/K-Means-Clustering-Algorithm/README.md

 CentroidK=[33.33548605,-111.7714182,9,97]
 ```

-The following clustering options were also implemented.
+The following clustering options were also implemented:

 2. A log transform to reviewCount and checkins (corresponding to 3.2).